 The mosaic floor that was uncovered is going to be donated to the village so that it can be put on public display and not left in a museum store.

-A sub-committee of the Parish Council made up of members of the council and the history group has been set up to take the project forward.
-Our first job is to carry out a feasibility study:
+A sub-committee of the parish council made up of members of the council and the history group has been set up to take the project forward, and has now produced a feasibility study asking:

 Tackley’s mosaic originally measured five metres square and was in the most important room in the villa.
 It has now been lifted and taken away for temporary storage.
 We hope that it will come to the village in about a year and a half when the analysis of all the finds and writing-up of the results have been completed.
 This gives us plenty of time to organise the project.
 There is currently only one Roman mosaic on display in situ in Oxfordshire: at the villa in North Leigh.

-The mosaic featured in the Oxford Times on 23 October 2018.
+The Tackley mosaic featured in the Oxford Times on 23 October 2018.

 Open days at the Street Farm site were held in March and June 2018 and the three A1 posters which were produced for the first of these are available to download: